 If want to learn how the IID assumption is used in maximum likelihood (ML) estimation, you could read the following lectures:

 More details about IID sequences are presented in the lecture entitled Sequences of random variables.

-Previous entry: Factorial
+Previous entry: Heteroskedasticity

-Most learning materials found on this website are now available in a traditional textbook format.
+Most of the learning materials found on this website are now available in a traditional textbook format.